Gamepad GuliKit KK3 MAX

 Circle Error

-In the case of the GuliKit KK3 MAX, the Central Accuracy for the left joystick is 2.1%, and 2.9% for the right stick.
+For the GuliKit KK3 MAX, the Stick Centering is 2.1% for the left joystick and 2.9% for the right stick.
+Values above 2% may lead to noticeable drift in some scenarios, which can affect precision in games.

 Disclaimer

-Stick test results for GuliKit KK3 MAX gamepad • Bt connection • Xinput mode • FW 4.8, by John Punch
+Stick test results for GuliKit KK3 MAX gamepad • Bluetooth connection • Xinput mode • FW 4.8, by John Punch

 Inner Dead Zone